top of page

 Species-specific differences in structure and function of pancreatic islets

-Inter-species differences in cytoarchitecture of pancreatic islets of Langerhans have consequences on the function of islets, susceptibility to diabetes, and disease pathophysiology.
+Inter-species differences in the cytoarchitecture of the pancreatic islets of Langerhans have consequences on the function of islets, susceptibility to diabetes, and disease pathophysiology.

-In the islets of Langerhans, alpha, beta, delta, gamma and epsilon cells secrete hormones insulin, glucagon, somatostatin, pancreatic polypeptide and ghrelin, that by regulating, stimulating and inhibiting each other through paracrine and autocrine communication, maintain balanced blood glucose levels and metabolic homeostasis.
+In the islets of Langerhans, alpha, beta, delta, gamma and epsilon endocrine cells secrete hormones insulin, glucagon, somatostatin, pancreatic polypeptide, and ghrelin, that have distinct functions.
+While the beta cells-secreted insulin lowers blood glucose by promoting cellular uptake, the alpha cells-secreted glucagon raises blood glucose by stimulating hepatic release.
+The secretion of both hormones is inhibited by delta cells-secreted somatostatin.
+By regulating, stimulating and inhibiting each other through paracrine and autocrine communication, endocrine cells maintain balanced blood glucose levels and metabolic homeostasis.

-In human islets, most beta, alpha, and delta cells are aligned along blood vessels with no particular order, indicating that islet microcirculation likely does not determine the order of paracrine interactions Bosco et al., Diabetes, May 2010.
+In human islets, most beta, alpha, and delta cells are aligned along blood vessels with no particular order, indicating that islet microcirculation likely does not determine the order of paracrine interactions 12.
+By contrast, in mice the alignment of endocrine cells relative to blood vessels is more organized with beta cells that cluster around intra-islet capillaries.

-Imaging of cytoplasmic free Ca2+ concentration, [Ca2+]i, has shown that beta cell oscillatory activity was not coordinated throughout the human islet as it was in mouse islets, suggesting inter-species differences in beta-cell network dynamics and insulin release patterns.
+Imaging of cytoplasmic free Ca2+ concentration, [Ca2+]i, showed that beta cell oscillatory activity was not coordinated throughout the human islets as it was in the mouse islets, suggesting inter-species differences in beta-cell network dynamics and insulin release patterns.

-Mathematical modelling of Ca2+ activity in human and mouse islets showed that Ca2+ activity in human islets was more vulnerable to inhibition of highly connected beta cells, termed hubs, than in mouse islets Lei et al., Islets, Aug 2018.
+Mathematical modelling of Ca2+ activity in human and mouse islets showed that Ca2+ activity in human islets was more vulnerable to inhibition of highly connected beta cells, termed hubs, than in mouse islets 13.
 In contrast to human islets, mouse islets have a more uniform beta cell distribution, making them less dependent on hubs.
 This observation suggests that humans may be more susceptible than mice to loss of hubs, that can occur through autoimmune attack (T1DM) or toxicity/inflammation (T2DM).

-Furthermore, human islets responded with an increase in [Ca2+]i when lowering the glucose concentration, which could be explained by the fact that human islets contain proportionally fewer beta cells (that produce and secrete insulin, which lowers blood glucose) and more alpha cells (that produce and secrete glucagon, which raises blood glucose) than do mouse islets Cabrera et al., PNAS, Feb 2006, pointing to inter-species differences in glucose regulation.
+Furthermore, human islets responded with an increase in [Ca2+]i when lowering the glucose concentration, which could be explained by the fact that human islets contain proportionally fewer beta cells and more alpha cells than do mouse islets 14, pointing to inter-species differences in glucose regulation.
+Indeed, contrarily to beta cells, alpha cells are electrically active at low glucose concentration, maintaining tonic Ca2+ influx that supports glucagon secretion.

 The neurotransmitter acetylcholine has a major role in the function of the insulin-secreting pancreatic beta cells.
 Cholinergic input to exocrine acini ducts and endocrine islets of Langerhans stimulates secretion of digestive enzymes and hormones.

 In contrast to mouse islets, cholinergic innervation of human islets is sparse.
 Instead, the alpha cells of human islets provide paracrine cholinergic input that primes the beta cell to respond optimally to increases in glucose concentration.
-Cholinergic signaling pathways within human islets could potentially be a therapeutic target in diabetes Rodriguez-Diaz et al., Nature Med., Jun 2011.
+Cholinergic signaling pathways within human islets could potentially be a therapeutic target in diabetes 15.
 However, because of inter-species differences in pancreatic islets structure and function, this therapeutic lead, and probably many other leads that have the potential to benefit patients, are likely to have failed in animal models of diabetes.

 Species-specific differences in gene expression

 As it is the case for the overwhelming majority of species, humans have a single insulin gene.
 Rodents, however, have two non-allelic insulin genes that, despite their differences in structure, are both equally expressed.
-It is unclear why rodents have two insulin genes and whether they might have different functions, which limits extrapolation to the single insulin gene system in humans Hay & Docherty, Diabetes, Dec 2006, Irwin, Front.
-Endocrinol., Apr 2021.
+It is unclear why rodents have two insulin genes and whether these genes might have different functions, which limits extrapolation to the single insulin gene system in humans 16, 17.

 The effects of insulin gene duplication in rodents may be further amplified, since insulin transcriptionally regulates the expression of more than 150 genes in various tissues.

-Differences in sequences of insulin genes between humans and animals affect the regulation of expression of insulin genes, as well as the structure and function of encoded proteins Chandrasekera & Pippin, Altex, May 2014.
+Differences in sequences of insulin genes between humans and animals affect the regulation of expression of insulin genes, as well as the structure and function of encoded proteins 18.

 Overall homology of the insulin promoter between humans and rodents is only around 45 to 48%.
-Many features of cis-regulatory elements and trans-acting factors are differentially regulated in human and mouse islets Hay & Docherty, Diabetes, Dec 2006,
+Many features of cis-regulatory elements and trans-acting factors are differentially regulated in human and mouse islets 16.

 There are also marked inter-species divergences in DNA binding between mouse and human glucose regulatory transcription factors.
-As much as 41%-89% of the orthologous promoters bound by a protein in one species were not bound by the same protein in the second species.
+As many as 41%-89% of orthologous promoters bound by a protein in one species were not bound by the same protein in the second species.

-Species-specific differences in cis regulatory elements (transcription factor binding motifs, epigenetic marks) and trans regulatory elements (expression levels, post-translational modifications) affect how in each species the glucose related-genes respond to insulin.
+Species-specific differences in cis regulatory elements (transcription factor binding motifs, epigenetic marks) and trans regulatory elements (expression levels, post-translational modifications) affect how glucose related-genes respond to insulin.

-For instance, while the gene expression of gluconeogenic enzyme phosphoenolpyruvate carboxykinase is highly regulated by insulin in rodents, this insulin-mediated repression is less pronounced in humans, suggesting alternative regulatory pathways Cherrington et al., Endocrinology, Jun 2011.
+For instance, while the gene expression of gluconeogenic enzyme phosphoenolpyruvate carboxykinase is highly regulated by insulin in rodents, this insulin-mediated repression is less pronounced in humans, suggesting alternative regulatory pathways 21.

 The inter-species differences in insulin protein sequence and post-translational modifications are likely to manifest in inter-species differences in insulin function and proteolytic processing.

-For example, in guinea pigs, that have highly divergent sequences of insulin genes, the biological activities of these insulins differ, acting more as a growth factor than as a metabolic hormone Irwin, Front.
-Endocrinol., Apr 2021.
+For example, guinea pigs have highly divergent sequences of insulin genes and the biological activities of these insulins differ, acting more as a growth factor than as a metabolic hormone 17.

 Similarly, as a consequence of specific changes in sequences of insulin genes, some species of New World monkeys have insulin hormones with lower potency, despite sharing 85.5% identity with the human insulin precursor.

 Of particular relevance for T1DM, inter-species differences in insulin protein sequence can influence how the immune system recognizes insulin and targets insulin-producing beta cells.
-In case of T2DM, they may impact how insulin binds to its receptor and thereby produce inter-species divergences in pathophysiology of insulin resistance.
-The response of T1DM animal models in preclinical trials to gene therapies via introduction the human insulin gene may yield results that are not translatable to humans.
+In case of T2DM, they may impact how insulin binds to its receptor and thereby produce inter-species differences in pathophysiology of insulin resistance.
+The response in preclinical studies of T1DM animal models to gene therapy via introduction of the human insulin gene may yield results that are not translatable to humans.

 Species-specific differences in glucose regulation